skingan/purge_haplotigs_multiBAM/README.md

 #### STEP 3

-Run the third script to guess the assignment of the flagged contigs (produces `suspect_contig_reassign.tsv` )
+Run the purging pipeline.
+This script will automatically run a number of steps to identify contig matches for 'suspect' contigs, perform mummer alignments, and will attempt to guess the assignment for 'suspect' contigs.
+It will rerun these steps a number of times in order to reach a convergence for reassigning haplotigs.

 ```
 #!text
-zz2_assign_contigs.sh  stats.csv  genome.fasta
+zz2_autoassign_contigs.pl  -s  coverage_stats.csv  -g  genome.fasta

+REQUIRED:
+-s      The coverage stats .csv file output from STEP 2
+-g      The input assembly genome .fasta file (also needs the samtools index genome.fasta.fai file)

+OPTIONAL:
+-o      Output file name for the reassignment .tsv file.
+        DEFAULT = "suspect_contig_reassign.tsv"
+-t      Threads to use for the blastn search and mummer alignments.
+        DEFAULT = 4
+-p      Max number of passes to perform, DEFAULT = 3.
+More than one purging
+        pass is usually needed due to multiple overlapping haplotigs and repeat contigs.
+-c      Prefix for the curated assembly, DEFAULT = "curated"

+-m      Maxmatch cutoff percentage.
+Used to determine if a contig is a
+        repetitive sequence.
+DEFAULT = 250
+-a      Bestmatch cutoff percentage.
+Used to determine if a contig is a
+        haplotig.
+DEFAULT = 75

+-u      Produce dotplots for unknown contigs only.
+DEFAULT is to produce
+        dotplots for both assigned and unassigned.
 ```

+### ALL DONE!

+You will have three files:

+- <prefix>.fasta: These are the curated primary contigs
+- <prefix>.haplotigs.fasta: These are all the haplotigs identified in the initial input assembly.
+- <prefix>.artefacts.fasta: These are the low/high coverage contigs identified in STEP 2; most likely repeats and other assembly artefacts.

+You can do some further reassigning by hand if you wish, see the steps below.

-#### OPTIONAL MANUAL STEP
+#### OPTIONAL MANUAL STEP - FURTHER CURATION

 Go through `suspect_contig_reassign.tsv`, look at the corresponding dotplots for each unknown contig, and make your own assessment.
-Modify `suspect_contig_reassign.tsv` by hand.
-Otherwise the next step will reassign the automatically identified contigs only.
+Modify `suspect_contig_reassign.tsv` by hand by adding or changing reassignment keys.

 ```
 #!text